 Compelling, moving and teeming with feral desire: Elizabeth Haynes’s new novel is an intoxicating story of love and redemption, set on a remote and windswept Scottish island.

-Out of her depth at every turn and an interloper in Fraser and Lefty’s strange and transgressive dynamic, Rachel thinks about leaving every day.
-But as spring turns to summer, something about the wild beauty of the island has tethered her here.
-For the first time in her life, she believes in the possibility of a better life, even if that brave new world has to start by breaking the deadlock between the two men who are at war with one another and themselves.
+Homesick and out of her depth, Rachel wonders whether she’s made another huge mistake.
+But, as spring turns to summer, the wild beauty of the island captivates her soul.
+For the first time in years she sees the hope of a better life – if only she can break the deadlock between two men who are at war with one another, and with themselves.